JeremyIglehart/publicSpeaking/informativeSpeech/outline_draft_1.md

 > #### General Purpose: To inform
 >
-> #### Specific Purpose: To inform my audience about the Golden Ratio, as a mathematical connection between science and arts.
+> #### Specific Purpose: To inform my audience about the Golden Ratio, a mathematical connection between science, arts and design.

-## Central Idea Statement:
+## Central Idea Statement: the Golden Ratio has been used since as far back as 300bc as a "mathimatical compass" to guide the work and design of mankind from the Parthenon to the discovery of quasicrystals

 ## Organizational Technique: Topical

 1. INTRODUCTION

-    Attention Getting Device –
+    Attention Getting Device – Someone pick a number between 1 and 10 [(1 / [Any Number])+1] Repeating this process The Golden Ratio will emerge at the front end of your calculator.
+Continue this process and the number will refine to become more precice - like pi or other

     Preview/Central Idea Statement/ --